imathis/guard-stitch-plus/README.md

 nicely with this guard plugin.
 In that case be sure to add your stitch-plus configuration to your Jekyll config file (usually _config.yml) and point your guard to that file as well.

+Also, if you're using [guard-jekyll-plus](https://github.com/imathis/guard-jekyll-plus) it's better to list this guard first in your Guardfile.
+This will ensure that on the first run guard-stitch-plus will generate the javascript files and jekyll-stitch-plus won't unnecessarily compare or compile javascirpts.

 Your Jekyll YAML config file might look like this.

 ```yaml